NamitaJamwal/Getting-and-Cleaning-Data/CodeBook.md

   - WALKING
   - WALKING_DOWNSTAIR
   - WALKING_UPSTAIRS
-- An identifier of the subject who carried out the experiment (30 different subjects, IDs ranging from 1-30)
+- An identifier of the subject who carried out the experiment (30 different subjects, IDs ranging from {1,2,3,...,30})
 - 79 features with the
   - Mean of Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
   - Mean of Triaxial Angular velocity from the gyroscope.
+  - numerical value ranging in [-1,1]

 ## Variable names
 - activity